 Why is shoe care so important?

 Let’s face it, dancing shoes are not ordinary items in our wardrobe.
 They are our tools, our gear, our swinging weapons… we feel strangely attached when we think about them.
-Therefore, we should take the sufficient time to give them a good clean and maintain them in good shape.
+Therefore, we should take the sufficient time for a proper shoe care.
+We need to give our shoes a good clean and maintain them in good shape.
 After all, we want them to be of our service for as long as possible.

-When it comes to dancing shoes, there are some tricks that can preserve our shoes longer and protect them from damages, scratches, moist, etc.
+When it comes to dancing shoes, there are some shoe care tricks that can preserve our shoes longer and protect them from damages, scratches, moist, etc.

 So here you go!